 The amount of these dividends depends, amongst other things, on the level of income and capital returns generated by the Qualifying Investments, the performance of the non-Qualifying Investments and the amount raised by the Offer.
 In the medium to long term the size of dividends paid to Shareholders will depend largely on the level of profits realised from the disposal of investments.
+Dividends will only be paid if the Board believes it is appropriate to do so.

 The Company is targeting a regular annual dividend of 5p per annum with the potential to pay special dividends as investments are realised at a significant profit.
-As at the date of this document the Company has paid total dividends of 74p per Share to investors.
+As at the date of this document the Company has paid total dividends of 79.0p per Share to investors.
+However, this is not a guarantee, and no projection or forecast is expressed or implied.

 The Company has adopted a Dividend Reinvestment Scheme under which Shareholders are given the opportunity to reinvest future dividend payments by way of subscription for new Shares.
 Subject to a Shareholder's personal circumstances, Shares subscribed for under the Dividend Reinvestment Scheme should obtain the usual VCT tax advantages as set out above.
-Please note that these terms and conditions will be amended to confirm that Shareholders who participate in the DRIS through a financial adviser or execution-only broker will not be subject to any ongoing charge for Shares issued through the DRIS.

-Investors under the Offer may elect to participate in the Dividend Reinvestment Scheme by completing the dividend reinvestment section of the Application Form, and should be aware that it will apply to their entire holding of New Shares and any existing Shares.
+Investors under the Offer may elect to participate in the Dividend Reinvestment Scheme by completing the dividend reinvestment section of the Application Form, and should be aware that it will apply to their entire holding of New Shares and any existing Shares held.
 Participation in the Dividend Reinvestment Scheme by a Shareholder can be cancelled at any time with written authority from the Shareholder or by calling Octopus on 0800 316 2295.